toshko3331/AlgosC/README.md

 # Sorting Algorithms Implemented in C

 This project aims to measure the efficiency between my own implementation and standard implementation of common algorithms.
-The source for the standard implemntation of each algorithm is still undetermined, however it will most likely come from some sort of standard library for windows.
+The source for the standard implementation of each algorithm is still undetermined, however it will most likely come from some sort of standard library for windows.

 Algorithms to be Implemented
 ------